Header Graphic

 March 3, 2013 @ 9:50 PM

 Spring is around the corner even though winter seems to be hanging on around a large portion of the country.
 The long cold winter has had many fireplaces and stoves working around the clock.
-Because of this it is more important than ever to make sure proper sweeping and maintenance of chimneys is done to avoid the chance of a chimney fire.
-We have recently seen more than an average number of chimneys with excessive levels of creosote buildup causing a potential dangerous situation to the homeowners, and stove operators involved.
-We have even had a coupe reports of chimney fires, including a lawyer we have done work for asking our opinion of a lawsuit he is working on where a chimney fire caused a house fire in an attic.
-Possibly due to a ......
+Because of this it is more important than ever to make sure proper sweeping and maintenance of chimneys is done to prevent chimney fires.
+We have recently seen more than an average number of chimneys with excessive levels of creosote buildup causing a potentially dangerous situation to the homeowners, and stove operators involved.
+We have even had a couple reports of chimney fires, including a lawyer we have done work for asking our opinion of a lawsuit he is working on where a chimney fire caused a house fire in an attic.
+Possibly due to a faulty ......

 Read More